ArtUshak/prostoprosport_news_fetcher/README.md

 ### Prostoprosport source module

-This modules fetches news [prostoprosport.ru](https://prostoprosport.ru) API.
+This modules fetches news using [prostoprosport.ru](https://prostoprosport.ru) API.

 * `news_fetcher/prostoprosport.py` is the source module.
 * `data/categories_from_js.json` is a category URL data grabbed from JS.